ejmce/County-Adj-List/README.md

 # County-Adj-List
-Project done for an application with the DOT.
+Project done for an interview project with the DOT.
 Using C#, Windows forms, and SQL Server

 1. Installations: if not already installed.
   a.
 Visual studio code: https://visualstudio.microsoft.com/